danieljf/cmrf/README.md

 ### Note:
-* After running different individual methods, you need firstly write the result path of these methods into file [data_source.txt](data/data_source.txt).
-* The format of [data_source.txt](data/data_source.txt): first line is the path of ture label of dev date, following lines are the path of different individual methods, one line one method.
 * As a show case, we only run 20 queries.
 If you want to run all the 1000 queries form Dev set, please rewrite  'qid.text.all.txt' in `/rootpath/msr2013dev/Annotations/` into 'qid.text.txt'.
 It will take a while.